 Samsung 870 EVO: Excellent performance

 I tested the 870 EVO, using the 2TB version and it did very well.
-In fact it topped the charts of all SATA drives I’ve tested.
+In fact, it topped the charts of all SATA drives I've tested.

 Specifically, in the copy test, the drive delivered a sustained speed of close to 500MB/s for writing and almost 530MB/s for reading.
 These were the closest to the vendor-claimed speeds I’ve seen.

-In tests doing both writings and reading simultaneously, it registered almost 270MB/s.
+In tests doing both writing and reading simultaneously, it registered almost 270MB/s.
 Most importantly, I got these numbers even when I transfer hundreds of Gigabite at a time.
 The 870 EVO performed consistently even in extended operations.

 And the 870 EVO topped the charts in random access tests, too.
 It was clearly the fastest drive, edging even the 860 PRO out b a large margin.